erolkeskiner/ci-cd-playground/README.md

 `deploy` directory contains the Helm Chart and the Terraform configuration files to deploy the application to a K8s cluster.

 `local-installations` directory contains related documents to refer for installing and configuring Jenkins server.

+## Workflow
+On every pipeline execution, the code goes through the following steps:

+1. Code is cloned from this repository, built, tested and analyzed for bugs and bad patterns.
+2. A Docker Container Image is built then published to Docker Container Registry.
+3. If all successful, the pipeline is paused for the approval to continue to the deployment.
+4. If approved, the container image is deployed in a fresh new container in related K8s namespace.

+Targeted release version for the Python package and Docker image is set in the `target-version.json` file in the `app` directory.
+Three tags were used as suffixes to separate the packages: dev (development), rc (release candidate), and no suffix (release)

+- Any pipeline running from not main branches (a.k.a. feature/bug fix branches) builds the Python package and Docker image with the version `<target-version>-dev-<uuid>`.
+Then publishes the built Docker image to registry and deploys it to `dev` namespace on the K8s cluster.
+- Any pipeline running from the main branch builds the Python package and Docker image with the version `<target-version>-rc-<uuid>`.
+Then publishes the built Docker image to registry and deploys it to `rc` namespace on the K8s cluster.
+- Any pipeline running from git tag builds the Python package and Docker image with the version `<target-version>`.
+Then publishes the built Docker image to registry and deploys it to `prod` namespace on the K8s cluster.